liam2/liam2/doc/usersguide/source/processes.rst

 -------

-**groupby** (aka *pivot table*): group individuals by their value for the given expressions, and optionally compute an expression for each group
+**groupby** (aka *pivot table*): group individuals by their value for the given expressions, and optionally compute an expression for each group.
+If no expression is given, it will compute the number of individuals in that group.

 *general format* ::